Table of contents

 What did Montana look like during the dinosaurs?

-During the Triassic period, parts of Montana were a dry, arid, desert.
-Throughout the Jurassic and the Cretaceous periods, much of Montana was covered by the Western Interior Seaway.
-However, parts of the state were humid, swampy, lowlands.
+During the time of dinosaurs, the land of present-day Montana experienced different climates, each lending to a different ecosystem.
+During the Triassic period, parts of this area were a dry, arid desert.
+Throughout the Jurassic and the Cretaceous periods, the Western Interior Seaway covered most of the region, while other parts were humid, swampy lowlands.

 Which US state has the most dinosaurs?